SergeyStroganoff/Warehouse/ReadMe.md

-# RESTful API that allows you to manage warehouses
+# Spring Boot MVC App that allows you to manage warehouses.
 This project built using **Java** and the following tools:
 - [Spring Boot](https://spring.io/projects/spring-boot) as server side framework
 - [Maven](https://maven.apache.org/) as build automation tool